 I serve as Academic Editor/Editorial Board Member for PeerJ, Parasitology Research, Frontiers in Ecology and Evolution, Current Organic Chemistry, BioMed Research International, Asia Pacific Journal of Tropical Biomedicine and others.

 Senior scientist at the Department of Terrestrial Ecology of the Netherlands Institute of Ecology.
 Associate editor of Insect Conservation and Diversity and Web Ecology.

 Research Entomologist and Curator of Hymenoptera, National Museum of Natural History, Smithsonian Institution.
 Primary research interests: Evolution of bees, ants, and other insects.
 Associate Editor: Insect Conservation and Diversity.
-Editorial Board: Insect Systematics and Evolution, Systematic Biology.
+Editorial Board: Insect Systematics and Evolution, PLoS ONE, Systematic Biology.

 John Bruno is a marine ecologist and Professor at The University of North Carolina at Chapel Hill.
 His research is focused on marine biodiversity, coral reef ecology and conservation and the impacts of climate change on marine ecosystems.
 John earned his Ph.D. from Brown University in Ecology and Evolutionary Biology and was a postdoctoral fellow at Cornell University in disease ecology.
 He is currently working primarily in Belize, the Bahamas, Cuba, and the Galapagos Islands.

 I am a Senior Lecturer in Ecology at Lincoln University, New Zealand.
 My research focuses on understanding the processes that structure biological communities.
 In particular, I am interested in drivers of spatial and temporal patterns in species diversity, such as environment, species interactions, dispersal, and phylogenetic constraints.
 I work with a wide range of taxa including invertebrates, plants and fungi, in a variety of field and laboratory-based systems.